vivo-community/vivo-regression-tests/README.md

 - Installation of Firefox
 - The VIVO-1.11.1 Instance is currently running and available at http://localhost:8080/vivo.
 - Vivo must be clean of sample data
+- Configure `src/main/resources/runtime.properties` with appropriate credential
+  (see also `runtime.properties_example`)

 ### RUN